 The Society for Military History First-Manuscript Prize Submission Guidelines

-- The author must be a member in good standing of the Society for Military History.
+- The author must be a member in good standing of the Society for Military History [though they can do this at the last minute if need be].

 - Only English-language manuscripts will be considered; U.S. citizenship is not required.